Coast Guard, DHS.

 Mr. Ronald Houck, Waterways Management Division, at Commander, Coast Guard Sector Baltimore, 2401 Hawkins Point Road, Baltimore, Maryland 21226-1791, telephone number (410) 576-2674.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM and for making this rule effective less than 30 days after publication in the Federal Register.
 The Coast Guard is establishing this security zone to support the United States Capitol Police Dignitary Protection Division, the lead federal agency coordinating security for the U.S. House Republican Issues Conference, in their efforts to coordinate security operations and establish a secure environment for this highly visible and publicized event.
 This temporary security zone of short duration is necessary to provide for the security of a large gathering of high-ranking United States officials, their families and staff.
-Additionally, the publication of an NPRM is contrary to the public interest as our Nation continues its heightened security posture.
-Therefore, immediate action is required to address the ongoing threat to U.S. national interests.
+Additionally, the publication of an NPRM is contrary to the public interest as our nation continues its heightened security posture.
+Therefore, immediate action is Start Printed Page 5789required to address the ongoing threat to U.S. national interests.

 For the same reasons, under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
 The measures contemplated by the rule are intended to protect the public by preventing waterborne acts of terrorism, which terrorists have demonstrated a capability to carry out.
 Immediate action is needed to defend against and deter these terrorist acts.
 Any delay in the effective date of this rule is contrary to public and national interests.